Historically, as Art and Culture became self-aware, each generation

 LaBeouf as part of the pair's wider artistic collaboration.

-Of course this makes and gives sense to the actor, who is always a moving point oscilating between heaven and hell.
+[Of course this makes and gives sense to the actor, who, as Antonin Artaud would have it, is always a moving point oscillating between heaven and hell.]